deinsoftware/hardhat/README.md

 ### Installing

-Follow this steps to install on your local machine
+Follow these steps to install on your local machine

 Clone **HardHat** from GitHub on *recommended* path.
 Using this command on terminal: